Are Memory Foam Mattresses Toxic?

 The primary materials found in memory foam were developed by the National Aeronautics and Space Administration (NASA) in the 1960’s as part of flight seating.
 NASA wanted to ensure that the astronauts that were sent into space were comfortable, especially given the extremity of the environment they would be facing.
 And so, scientists worked to create a material that could quickly mold around the body and relieve stress.
 The cradling nature of the material also helped to alleviate pressure from the G-forces endured by astronauts during launches.
 The final product known as viscoelastic was the outcome of extensive research and was successfully created in 1966.

 Once developed, viscoelastic remained the property of NASA until the 1980s when its use was expanded to include the development of athletic equipment as well as use in hospitals.
-Finally, in 1992 the first memory foam mattress was revealed to consumers, and the popularity of these mattresses has steadily increased in the decades since.
+Fast forward to 1992 when the first memory foam mattress was introduced to consumers.
+Since then, these mattresses have steadily gained popularity for their ability to provide superior comfort and support.

 Many consumers choose memory foam mattresses due to the many benefits these mattresses can provide.
 As already discussed, one of the most notable benefits is the ability to relieve pressure points.
 In addition, memory foam mattress can provide better alignment of the spine, and eliminate motion.
 Finally, memory foam is accommodating to all types of sleepers, side, back, and stomach, which has contributed to its popularity among consumers.